Topl/BramblSc-docs/Language-Independent Specification for Implementing the Topl SDK/Tetra SDK High Level Design.md

       * The specified application was not found in the wallet.
       * An I/O or database error that is unrelated to the parameters passed by the caller.
 * ``` createAccount ``` \
-Create a new account for a specified application in this KeyVault within the local wallet.
+Create a new account for a specified application in this Wallet within the active CredentialSet.
   * *Parameters*
     * ``` applicationId ``` \
     The unique ID of the application for which the account will be created under.